Terraced Terrain Generator (TTG)

 • Calling one of its generation methods.

 The generation data is stored on the TerrainGenerator instance and is immutable.
 That means that once a generator is created, it will always create terrains using the given generation data.
-This class represents one instance of the terraced terrain generator (there can be multiple) and it has only one constructor:
+This class represents one instance of the terraced terrain generator (there can be multiple).
+Each of the classes that inherit from TerrainGenerator have only one constructor:

 float radius,